 At Home in the Mountains of Korea

 In the first few hundred feet up the Bukhan Mountain (Bukhansan) trail near Seoul, South Korea, I realized that I had found my second home.
 The mountains were full of eager weekend warriors all seeking altitude and grand vistas.
-Each Korean hiker was dressed for an outdoor clothing advertisement.
+Each Korean hiker was dressed like an outdoor clothing advertisement.
 Hundreds of local hikers navigated the mountain with an assortment of brand name attire.
 Their tan Marmot pants, red Black Yak caps, burgundy Montbell backpacks, and Black Diamond trekking poles were a colorful illustration of just how popular hiking is in South Korea.
 It’s not just a hobby, it’s a way of life.
 In the short time I’ve spent in South Korea, I’ve encountered a society that appreciates the natural beauty and rejuvenating magnetism of actively dwelling among the mountains and that is enough to diminish any language barrier.

 Mountains (“san” 산 in Korean) play an integral role in the Korean saga on the peninsula.
 For centuries, the Korean people chiseled their livelihoods from out of the granite and under the shadows of several ancient ranges.
 Stretching from north to south ranges like the Taebaek, Gwangjoo, Noryong and Sobaek have acted as natural defenses as well distinct internal boundaries.
 With a peninsula that is seventy percent mountainous, it’s expected that mountains would play a role in one’s national history.
-Korean mythlogogy teaches that the Dangun, the founder of the first Korean kingdom, was born on the tallest mountain on the peninsula, North Korea’s Mt.
+Korean mythology teaches that the Dangun, the founder of Gojoseon, the first Korean kingdom, was born on the tallest mountain on the peninsula, North Korea’s Mt.
 Paektu.
 According to traditional Korean shamanism, san-shin (산신 meaning mountain spirits) were both feared and worshipped.
 When exploring Korea’s mountains, you’ll stumble upon Buddhist temples nestled away in the foothills.
-Throughout history, Korean mountains have been symbols of defense, strongholds for resistance, and shrines for legends.
+Throughout history, Korean mountains have been symbols of defense, strongholds for resistance, and shrines of legends.

 In South Korea, more than any place I’ve travelled, the mountains are an escape.
 While hiking Bukhansan, you completely forget that you’re only a few miles away from one of the world’s busiest cities.
 For many Korean trekkers, their local mountains represent freedom from the social and scholastic stressors of being a citizen in a rapidly growing and highly competitive economic powerhouse.
 The standard long work weeks and intensive academic requirements matter little while traversing a ridge in Seoraksan National Park.
 A few hours in this soothing environment will leave anyone feeling rejuvenated.